 The safest method of paying for a wedding supplier is by credit card, as you’ll be covered if the supplier goes bankrupt or if they fail to provide your service.
 Credit card payments usually incur a processing cost, so you may be charged a fee for paying via credit card.

 Paying via cheque, debit card or bank transfer

 Although not automatically covered like a credit card payment, these methods of payment are the next safest options, as they’re easily traceable by your bank.
 If you want an extra layer of safety, we strongly recommend taking out wedding insurance to ensure that none of your money is lost if the worst should happen.

 Paying via PayPal

 Smaller wedding suppliers may ask you to pay via PayPal, which can be a safe option if used properly.
-Be aware that you should always pay using the ‘Goods and Services’ option, NOT ‘Family and Friends’, as the latter isn’t protected, and bear in mind that you’ll need to open the dispute within 180 days of purchase.
+You should always pay using the ‘Goods and Services’ option, NOT ‘Family and Friends’, as the latter isn’t protected.
+Also, bear in mind that you’ll need to open any dispute within 180 days of purchase.

 Paying with cash

 Paying your wedding suppliers in cash is a double-edged sword.
 On one hand, some suppliers give a discount if you pay them in cash, as they avoid card processing fees.
 On the other, it’s by far the riskiest way to pay.
 Cash isn’t traceable, so if your supplier goes bust or disappears with your money, your bank can’t recover it.
 Some wedding insurance will cover cash payments, but you’ll need to check your policy carefully.